Worst-case Complexity of Cyclic Coordinate Descent: $O(n^2)$ Gap with Randomized Version: Introduction

-For the upper bound, we strengthen the existing proof to give several new bounds that depend on different parameters of the problem.
+We summarize our results, when specialized to the equal-diagonal case (i.e. all diagonal entries are the same) in the following table, ignoring a factor of $\O(\log 1/\epsilon)$.
+The non-equal-diagonal case is quite subtle and related to conjectures on Jacobi-preconditioning; see Section \ref{sec: Jacobi Precond}.
 Our main contribution is to establish several lower bounds by analyzing the convergence rate of a simple class of examples.
-Our discovery is that the upper bounds are ``almost'' tight (sometimes up to $\O(\log^2 n)$ factor) in the equal-diagonal case (i.e. all diagonal entries $L_i = L_1, \forall i$).
-We summarize our findings for the worst-complexity in the \emph{equal-diagonal case} below (the non-equal-diagonal case is quite subtle and related to conjectures on Jacobi-preconditioning; see Section \ref{sec: Jacobi Precond}).
-We will discuss two types of bounds, one does not involve $L/L_{1}$ (recall $L = \lambda_{\max}(A), L_1 = A_{11}$) and the other does. \begin{itemize} \item In terms of $\kappa$ or $\kappa_{\mathrm CD}$, the worst-case complexity of C-CD is
+Our discovery is that the upper bounds are ``almost'' tight (up to $\O(\log^2 n)$ factor) in the equal-diagonal case.
+More specifically, the table shows the following results: